Ziqinzhao/Collaborative-Filtering-Algorithm-Evaluation/README.md

 	+ Marko Konte

 + **Project summary:**
 In this project, we created a recommendation model based on datasets of movie ratings.
-The goal for the team was to run two types of sets of algorithims, regularization, and postprocessing techniques and compare the performance of each in being able to predict on a test set.
+The goal for the team was to run two types of sets of algorithms, regularization, and postprocessing techniques and compare the performance of each in being able to predict on a test set.

 	+ **Method 1**:
-		+ Algorithim:
+		+ Algorithm:
 			+ A1 = Stochastic Gradient Descent (SGD)
 		+ Regularization:
 			+ R1 = Penalty of Magnitudes (PoM)